Learn how to play...by playing!

 Now it's time for me to roll the Crew dice.
 Hopefully I'll roll two doubles.
 That way we can build another Set Piece to complete the Scene AND we can resolve that Problem that's making our shoots more expensive.

-Anyway, we can work with this.
 Luckily, the 💥 face (VFX, or visual effects) is wild - we can use it on Set in place of any face needed for the Scene, or as the second half of a double when taking actions that require the same face.
 I will place it on Set like this, where the Actor (🎭) is meant to go:

 We're using a clever visual effect instead of a real actor for this scene, like a face painted onto a broom or something.
 Movie magic, everyone!